cristianbote/goober/README.md

 # API

-As you can see it supports most of the syntaxes of CSS.
-If you find any issues, please submit a ticket or even a PR with a fix.
+As you can see, goober supports most of the CSS syntax.
+If you find any issues, please submit a ticket, or open a PR with a fix.

 ### `styled(tagName: String | Function, forwardRef?: Function)`

--   `@param {String|Function} tagName` The name of the dom element you'd like the styled to be applied to
+-   `@param {String|Function} tagName` The name of the DOM element you'd like the styles to be applied to
 -   `@param {Function} forwardRef` Forward ref function.
 Usually `React.forwardRef`
 -   `@returns {Function}` Returns the tag template function.